10 ways to improve your garden

 If it moves, include it

 Birds, bees, butterflies, foxes, hedgehogs, dogs, cats and squirrels will use the garden more than you do.
-There are many things on the market now to ‘encourage wildlife’ but nothing does that better than good design and intelligent planting.
+There are many things on the market now to ‘encourage wildlife’ but nothing does that better than good design and intelligent planting for wildlife.
 Thrushes like good solid hedges, especially yew topiary.
-I have wrens nesting in Cissus striata, and the pond is full of life – newts, dragonflies and damsel flies.
+I have wrens nesting in Cissus striata, and the pond is full of life – newts, dragonflies and damselflies.
 The pond is formal, but they don’t mind that one bit.

 Foxes lay a trail across a garden from which they rarely deviate so if you have them, include their route and save the misery of mashed up plants.
 The loathsome grey squirrel has to be endured, as do parakeets here in London, but I suppose all life is better than no life.